Copyright @ 2015

 Ravindran, a member of the Rotary Club of Colombo, says a top priority will be to strengthen clubs by attracting men and women committed to improving communities worldwide through volunteer service.

-Following the earthquake that hit Nepal earlier this year, Rotary members were among the first to respond.
+Following the earthquake that hit Nepal, Rotary members were among the first to respond.
 “Medical teams arrived from Singapore and India.
 Solar lanterns, ShelterBoxes, tarpaulins and tents, water filters and medicines followed,” said Ravindran.
 “And hundreds of thousands of dollars have been raised to help rebuild the lives of the millions who have lost their homes.
 When the camera crews leave, when the eye of the world looks elsewhere, Rotary will continue to remain.”

 As president, Ravindran will oversee Rotary’s top humanitarian goal of eradicating the paralyzing infectious disease polio.
 The Global Polio Eradication Initiative, formed in 1988, is a public-private partnership led by Rotary, the World Health Organization, the U.S. Centers for Disease Control and Prevention, UNICEF, the Bill & Melinda Gates Foundation, and governments of the world.
 Rotary’s focus is advocacy, fundraising, volunteer recruitment and awareness-building.
 Rotary Club members worldwide have contributed more than US $1.4 billion and countless volunteer hours to the polio eradication effort.